IllusionMods/KK_Plugins/README.md

 </details>

 #### Colliders

-**v1.2 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v184/)** - For Koikatsu, AI Girl, and Honey Select 2<br/>
+- [AI_Colliders]
+- [HS2_Colliders]
+- [KK_Colliders]

 Adds floor, breast, hand, and skirt colliders.
-Colliders can be toggled on and off in Studio and their state saves with the scene.<br/>
+Colliders can be toggled on and off in Studio and their state saves with the scene.

 <details><summary>Change Log</summary>
 v1.1 Major rewrite, many new features<br/>